dirtbags/moth/doc/writing-puzzles.md

   before the list of normal files in the puzzle directory.
 * 00answers.txt: a plain text file with acceptable answers, one per line.
 Answers are matched exactly (ie. they are case-sensitive).
+* 00author.txt: a plain text file with the puzzle author's name.
 * summary: a single line explaining to contest organizers what's going on in this puzzle.